 7. Hive Inspections get more challenging as the colony gets bigger.

-4. You are still checking for queen cells.
-Going through every frame looking for them requires the hive to be open too long.
+iv.
+You are still checking for queen cells.
+Going through every frame looking for them requires the hive to be open for too long.
 Check the bottom of the top brood box and just a few middle frames in the top box.

 9. Your bottom boards should be out.
 Put them in for about 24 to 48 hours and then look for varroa.
 Do this every few weeks.
 Varroa found?
 Do a sugar shake or alcohol test.
 Check out www.honeybeehealthcoalition.org to learn about your options.
 They have great videos.
 Formic Pro is the only option that kills varroa underneath the capped cells.
 It is also one of the few that can be done with honey supers on.
 It does kill the bees closest to the pads you will put on but usually not a large percentage.
 It could actually kill the queen but if you have the potential for a serious varroa problem it’s worth the risk.
 The queen often stops laying when the formic pro is on, and it sometimes takes a week after you remove the pads before she starts laying again.
 Watch the video on the website listed above.